Front-Control Dishwashers

 Top-Control Dishwashers

-Top-control dishwashers are also known as integrated control dishwashers.
+Top-control dishwashers are also known as integrated-control dishwashers.
 They have the controls built into the top of the door for a streamlined look.
 You’ll see no buttons, no touch screen and no lights on a top control-dishwasher.
 You’ll just see a handle and a sleek, unadulterated appliance surface.
+Here are some other important points to think about when considering a top-control dishwasher.

 A top-control dishwasher with no visible buttons or lights looks more luxe.
 It’s sleek and minimal.
 Some models allow you to buy a front panel that matches your cabinets, so you don’t even see the appliance.
-It’s total camouflage.
+It’s totally camouflaged.

 When the buttons are hidden in the dishwasher door, the kids aren’t as likely to run the dishwasher when it’s empty or stop it mid-cycle when it’s full.